shreshthjain/submissiom/module-1/community-assessment.md

 - Is it a formally recognized community such as a student society, or is it an informal community such as a friendship group?
 Friendship Group

--Does your community share interests or an environment?
+- Does your community share interests or an environment?
 Yes, my community common interest of of working together as a united team and to help each other at the utmost level.

 - How long has your community existed?